NathanReb/ocaml-afl-examples/README.md

 # OCaml AFL fuzzing examples

-Small examples of how to use AFL to fuzz ocaml programs
+Small examples of how to use AFL to fuzz OCaml programs